sandokim/DeeplearningKnowledge/Segmentation.md

 [Modality specific U-Net variants for biomedical image segmentation: A survey](https://arxiv.org/pdf/2107.04537.pdf)

+U-Net model proposed by Ronnerberger et al. [12], consists of FCN along with the contraction-expansion paths. ***The contraction phase tends to extract high and low level features, whereas expansion phase follows from the features learned in corresponding contraction phase (skip connections) to reconstruct the image into the desired dimensions with the help of transposed convolutions or upsampling operations.***

 #### U-Net의 한계점 & Efficient Net 등장 (compound coefficients for uniform scaling in all dimensions)

 Considering the present survey it is also observed that each modality requires a different approach to address the